Frolotey1/Frolotey1/README.md

 `3.
 My favourite programming languages are C++ and C. I spend oft time with these languages because they allow me work with pointers, links, preprocessor directives, memory, registers and etc.`

 `4.
-I have a small skill of the working with CMake and Git.`
+I have a small experience of the working with CMake and Git.`

 `5.
 I am student of the second course in my IT-college but i have already a few projects.
 However, these projects have a "crutch code" and i'll try write the more correct and clean code.`